open-feature/flagd/README.md

     --uri https://raw.githubusercontent.com/open-feature/flagd/main/samples/example_flags.flagd.json
 */
 ```
 `--uri` can be a local file or any remote endpoint.
+Use `file:` prefix for local files. eg. `--uri file:/path/to/example_flags.flagd.json`

 Multiple `--uri` parameters can be specified.
 In other words, flagd can retrieve flags from multiple sources simultaneously.